-- Strain your oil every day to take out food particles.
-Left in the oil, these continue to fry, and their flavor can leach into other items. - Check your container to make sure your oil is fresh.
-Because cooking oil is extracted from various plants, nuts and seeds, it has an expiration date. - Always change the oil in your deep fryer when it darkens or it smokes at lower temperatures than usual.
+- is too low, your food will taste greasy. - Strain your oil every day to take out food particles.
+Left in the oil, these continue to fry, and their flavour can leach into other items. - Check your container to make sure your oil is fresh.
+Because cooking oil is extracted from various plants, nuts and seeds, it has an expiration date - Always change the oil in your deep fryer when it darkens or it smokes at lower temperatures than usual.

-Have Fun with Fried Foods!
+Have Fun with Fried Foods